rusefi/rusefi_documentation/FSIO.md

 | Cranking_RPM  | Number        |
 | RPM           | Number        |

-Resulting in the processor reading the < operand and performing a "greater than" assessment of Cranking_RPM and RPM.
+Resulting in the processor reading the < operand and performing a "less than" assessment of Cranking_RPM and RPM.
+*"Greater than check for, Number 2, being less than Number 2"*

+RPN is not easy at first but hopefully this short guide and the examples shown below in a similar format will make this as easy as possible while giving a little bit of understanding of how an ECU processes the FSIO.

 ----------------------

+# Examples

 ![img](overview/FSIO/FSIO_for_idle_target.png)